 k Number of columns; if column indices are stored explicitly, as in Coordinate Storage or Compressed Sparse Rows, should be greater than or equal to the maximum column index actually present in the sparse matrix.
 Specified as: integer variable.

-FORTRAN95 interface for distributed sparse matrices containing double precision real entries is defined as in figure 4.
+The Fortran 95 interface for distributed sparse matrices containing double precision real entries is defined as shown in figure 4.